zzz-vr/ZZZsAssets/README.md

 * **BOTDean** -- Thank you for your good work maintaining the several community oriented projects that you do.

-* **Mark Dey** -- Thank you for your contributions and assistance to various community projects.
+* **MarkDey** -- Thank you for your contributions and assistance to various community projects.

+* **Davevillz** -- Thank you for continueing to reinvest in your company and staff.
+I really wish this game and community the best.

 * **Spin** -- Thank you for helping me several times with topics such as UV mapping, light mapping, and more.